Controllable Consumption Device According to §14a EnWG

 Chargers are classified as controllable consumption devices according to §14a EnWG, as their connection power exceeds 4.2 kW.

 WARP Chargers and WARP Energy Managers include a dedicated §14a EnWG module that centrally configures grid operator control.
-Depending on the selected signal source, when a control signal is received the calculated power limit is automatically applied to the configured consumers (wallboxes and/or heating).
+Depending on the selected signal source, when a control signal is received the calculated power limit is automatically applied to the configured consumers (chargers and/or heating).

 Which signal source can be used depends on the requirements of the local grid operator and the device being used.